Universal constraints on selection strength in lineage trees: Introduction

-\textit{Introduction} --- Quantifying the strength of selection in populations is an essential step in any description of evolution.
+Quantifying the strength of selection in populations is an essential step in any description of evolution.
 With the development of single cell measurements, a large amount of data on cell lineages is becoming available both at the genotypic and phenotypic level.
 By analyzing the statistics of cell divisions in population trees, one can measure selection more accurately than using classical population growth rate measurements \cite{leibler_individual_2010}.
 Similarly, by tracking phenotypes on cell lineages, one can obtain statistically reliable estimations of the fitness landscape of a given trait and of the selection strength of that trait \cite{nozoe_inferring_2017}.
+In addition, an optimal lineage principle can be used to infer the population growth rate \cite{wakamoto_optimal_2012} or selective forces \cite{lambert_quantifying_2015} from lineage statistics.
 All these methods contribute to bridging the gap between single-cell experiments at the population level and molecular mechanisms \cite{lin_effects_2017}.

 An alternate method to infer selection in evolution focuses on dynamical trajectories of frequency distributions \cite{mustonen_fitness_2010,mustonen_fitness_2009}.
 In these works, Mustonen et al. introduced the notion of fitness flux to characterize the adaptation of a population by taking inspiration from Stochastic Thermodynamics.
 In fact, ideas from Stochastic Thermodynamics can be applied directly at the level of individual cell trajectories \cite{kobayashi_fluctuation_2015}.
 By following this kind of approach, we have derived general constraints on dynamical quantities characterizing the cell cycle such as the average number of divisions or the mean generation time \cite{garcia-garcia_linking_2019,genthon_fluctuation_2020}.
 These constraints are universal because they hold independently of the specific cell dynamic model and they are indeed verified in experimental data.
 Other examples of universality in the context of evolution includes the identification of universal families of distributions of selected values and the use of methods from extreme value statistics \cite{boyer_hierarchy_2016,smerlak_limiting_2017}.